 Matte paint has no reflective qualities.
 It has between 0 and 10 percent gloss, and it dries flat, so if you have a room that gets almost no natural light, you might want to consider a gloss finish.

 Matte is better for low impact, drier areas of the house like ceilings and high walls.
 And because it is a matte finish, it isn’t as robust as other types and harder to clean.
 You can use it in bedrooms and living spaces, as well as kid’s bedrooms.

-You might get away with using matte paint on the bathroom ceiling, but that’s about it for water resistance.
+You might get away with using matte paint when painting bathroom ceiling, but that’s about it for water resistance.